231sm/Eval_Multi-Step_Reasoning/README.md

-# Rethinking-Answer-Calibration-For-CoT
+# Rethinking-Answer-Calibration-For-Multi-Step-Reasoning
-Comprehensive Evaluation On Answer Calibration For CoT
+Comprehensive Evaluation On Answer Calibration For Multi-Step Reasoning

-This repository is an offical project for the EMNLP 2023 submission ``Rethinking Answer Calibration For Multi-Step Reasoning''.
+This repository is an offical project for the NAACL 2024 submission ``Rethinking Answer Calibration For Multi-Step Reasoning''.

 ## Usage